lucasweng/travel-site/README.md

 ## Live Demo

- To see the website in action, go to [https://lucasweng.github.io/travel-site/](https://lucasweng.github.io/travel-site/)
+ To see the website in action, please go to [https://lucasweng.github.io/travel-site/](https://lucasweng.github.io/travel-site/)

  or

  To run that demo on your own computer, please follow the instructions in [Getting Started](https://github.com/lucasweng/travel-site#getting-started)

 ## Features